-Difficulties interacting appropriately with their peers:

-- Socially passive e.g. making no attempts to interact, preferring to be alone or even avoiding others. - Socially active but getting it socially wrong e.g. unable to share or cooperate, invading personal space, or dominating and controlling others.
+- Difficulties interacting appropriately with their peers or adults - Socially passive e.g. making no attempt to interact, preferring to be alone or even avoiding others - Socially active but getting it socially wrong e.g. unable to share or co-operate, invading personal space, or dominating and controlling others - They may not recognise or respond to familiar adult or not have preferred adults